Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 IBM is a multinational technology company that won Awwwards’ ‘Site of the Month’ prize in July 2021.

-#Screenshot of IBM’s ‘The Harmonic State’ web design, Source: IBM
+#IBM’s ‘The Harmonic State’ web design, Source: IBM

-Screenshot of IBM’s ‘The Harmonic State’ web design, Source: IBM
+IBM’s ‘The Harmonic State’ web design, Source: IBM

 IBM’s engaging design offers visitors an immersive visual and auditory experience.
-Users are first prompted to put on headphones to get the full website experience—but even if they skip this step, they’ll be engaged by the responsive background that moves as they navigate through the page.
+Users are first prompted to put on headphones to get the full website experience—but even if they skip this step, they’ll be engaged by the responsive background that moves as they navigate through the web page.

 11. Hyer

-Hyer is a private jet rental company that was awarded ‘Website of the Month (2022)’ by the CSS Design Awards
+Hyer is a private jet rental company that was awarded ‘Website of the Month (2022)’ by the CSS Design Awards.

-#Screenshot of Hyer’s winning web design, Source: Hyer
+#Hyer’s winning web design, Source: Hyer

-Screenshot of Hyer’s winning web design, Source: Hyer
+Hyer’s winning web design, Source: Hyer

 Hyer makes a strong impression on website visitors with a striking illustration that slowly moves across the screen as you scroll.

-The site features a simple, but effective tagline, two clear CTAs, and an easily accessible navigation bar, helping users intuitively find their way around the site.
+The site features a simple but effective tagline, two clear CTAs, and an easily accessible navigation bar, helping users intuitively find their way around the site.

 Hyer is a good example of web design based around a central image or focal point.
 Put their design ideas into practice by adopting a 'less is more' approach: look to spark users’ interest on your homepage, but don’t necessarily tell users everything right away.
 Use engaging, minimal design to let site visitors discover your brand in their own flow.